Basem Khandakji: Career

 Khandakji began writing short stories before his imprisonment.

 He continued his journey of writing inside the prison and he published several books, novels, and poetry collections.
 His first book was Drafts of the Homeland Lover, ten articles about Palestinian concerns.
 He also published Thus Humanity Is Dying, also about Palestinian concerns.
 Khandakji also published a poetry collection, (A know on the Walls of the Place).
 His novel The Eclipse Badreddine was published in December 2018 and is a historical novel that talks about the Sufi hero Badreddine, a scholar and a pillar of Sufism in his time.

+On 2025 in an interview he confirmed writing a new book about a fellow prisoner, the PLF leader Walid Daqqa, who served lifetime punishment for murdering Israeli Soldier.
+In the same interview Khandakji confirmed he was involved in sending a suicide bomber to kill Israelis.
+He noted that he intended to send them to attack military targets, not civilians, adding that if he could turn back the clock, he would not have resorted to violence.